kevin-valerio/kotlin-basic-ui/README.md

 </p>

-Forked and modified by Gabin TODESCO and Kevin VALERIO Initially created by Macha DA COSTA, on [ChillCoding](https://www.chillcoding.com/?#about).
+Forked and modified and Kevin VALERIO
+Initially created by Macha DA COSTA, on [ChillCoding](https://www.chillcoding.com/?#about).